cnti-testcatalog/testsuite/SOURCE_INSTALL.md

   crystal src/cnf-conformance.cr cnf_setup cnf-config=./cnf-  conformance.yml
   ```

-There are other examples in the [examples cnfs](https://github.com/cncf/cnf-conformance/tree/main/example-cnfs) folder if you would like to test others.
+There are other examples in the [example cnfs](https://github.com/cncf/cnf-conformance/tree/main/example-cnfs) folder if you would like to test others.

 #### NOTE: CNF **must** have a [helm chart](https://helm.sh/)